timothyclifford/planet-earth/README.md

 - [We Mean Business](https://www.wemeanbusinesscoalition.org/) are a coalition aiming to catalyze business action and driving policy ambition to accelerate the zero-carbon transition
 - From We Mean Business, [Better Faster Future](https://betterfuturefaster.org/) breaks the climate problem into pillars and attempts to lay out a path forward for each
 - [1% for the planet](https://www.onepercentfortheplanet.org/) enables businesses and individuals to donate 1% of their total sales back to the environment
+- [ClimateNeutral](https://www.climateneutral.org/) is an independent non-profit organization working to accelerate the transition to a low-carbon world by putting a price on carbon emissions

 ## Circular Economy & Zero waste